akramkhan27/React/README.md

 - npm run dev - to run the project
 - npm run build - for production level build
 - clearing the file from src directly and App.jsx and main.jsx only going to remain then run
+- In here script tag (main.jsx) is already link by default in index.html
+- here name the file with the .jsx
+- here function 0r component first letter should be upperCase
+- Adjacent JSX elements must be wrapped in an enclosing tag.
+Did you want a JSX fragment <>...</> or we can use div tag also